primer-io/data-science-challenge/README.md

 - What is the overall authorization rate?

-- Which processor has the highest authorization rate?
+- Which payment_instrument_type has the highest authorization rate?

 - What is the distribution of payment amounts?